Is there a better way to embrace the enchanting flavors of Fall than by topping your favorite desserts with a dollop of Pumpkin Whipped Cream?

 Ideally, you will use a stainless steel or metal bowl to whip your cream in!
 Metals bowls will keep the cream cold as you whip it, which will thicken it much quicker.

-If you don’t have a metal bowl, a glass bowl or ceramic bowl will absolutely work, too!
+If you don’t have a metal bowl, a glass bowl or ceramic bowl will work, too!

-Quick tip: Avoid copper and plastic mixing bowls while making homemade whipped cream as they can cause a chemical reaction that inhibits your cream from thickening.
+Quick tip: Avoid copper mixing bowls while making homemade whipped cream as they can cause a chemical reaction that inhibits your cream from thickening.

 While making whipped cream in a plastic bowl is not impossible, it makes it a lot harder on you and takes a long time.